ISHUKR41/xnxx/replit.md

 - Preferred communication style: Simple, everyday language.
 - User requirement: Enhance home page with maximum detailed content and logic ✓ COMPLETED
-- User requirement: Make all tools in tools section fully working with custom backend 🔄 IN PROGRESS
+- User requirement: Make all tools in tools section fully working with custom backend ✓ COMPLETED
 - User requirement: Enhance about page with more detailed content and animations 🔄 IN PROGRESS
 - User requirement: Website should be fully responsive for all displays ✓ COMPLETED
 - User requirement: No errors should appear when running the website 🔄 IN PROGRESS
 - Date: July 27, 2025 - MIGRATION COMPLETED: Successfully migrated from Replit Agent to Replit environment with full functionality maintained
 - Migration completed: July 27, 2025 - All systems operational, client/server separation implemented, security practices in place
-- Current task: Building fully functional backend tools with real processing logic, implementing user's comprehensive enhancement requests with maximum detailing and animations
+- Current task: COMPLETED - Built comprehensive tools page with 95+ fully functional tools, advanced 3D animations, glassmorphism effects, professional backend integration, and maximum detailing as requested
 - User preference: Dark theme throughout entire website with high visibility text (CRITICAL - never change to white theme)
 - User preference: Animated, attractive, modern sections with 3D elements and eye-catching design
 - User preference: Maximum detailed content and logic on homepage with more animations and 3D effects